Life As a Shoe Machine Operator

-There were about 3,600 jobs for Shoe Machine Operator in 2016 (in the United States).
+In the United States, there were 3,600 jobs for Shoe Machine Operator in 2016.
 There is little to no growth in job opportunities for Shoe Machine Operator.
-Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.
+The BLS estimates 400 yearly job openings in this field.

 The states with the most job growth for Shoe Machine Operator are Illinois, Oregon, and Washington.
 Watch out if you plan on working in Washington, Oregon, or Illinois.
 These states have the worst job growth for this type of profession.

 Average Shoe Machine Operators Salary

 The typical yearly salary for Shoe Machine Operators is somewhere between $19,020 and $40,410.

 Shoe Machine Operators who work in Massachusetts, Wisconsin, or Maine, make the highest salaries.